 And he declared that a day was coming when God would raise up a king who would not be like Alexander the Great and King Darius and Nebuchadnezzar.
 This king wouldn’t exercise the splendor of conquest.
 He would be a lowly king.
 He wouldn’t stomp all over the earth on a scary war horse.
 He would gently come to power on a little peace donkey.

 The Romans weren’t stupid.
-They understood just as clearly as anyone how they were the Egyptians in the story of the exodus.
-They understood perfectly that Jerusalem’s idea of peace was a world without Rome.
+They could read the story of the exodus and figure out that they were now the Egyptians.
+They had no problem understanding that Jerusalem’s idea of peace was a world without Rome.

 If there is anything that we as Americans need to learn today, it is what Jesus did when he came to Jerusalem to announce that he would be king over all the world’s kings.